 });

-• then(): Attaches callbacks for the fulfillment and rejection of a Promise.
+: Attaches callbacks for the fulfillment and rejection of a Promise.catch()

-• finally(): Executes a callback regardless of the Promise's state.
+: Executes a callback regardless of the Promise's state.all()

 Conclusion: JavaScript Promises revolutionized how we handle asynchronous operations, providing a structured and readable way to manage asynchronous code.
 By understanding the concepts, methods, and usage of Promises, you can write more efficient and maintainable JavaScript code.
 Promises, along with the newer async/await syntax, simplify handling asynchronous tasks and help create more robust applications.